vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### Connect the SCD40 to the ESP

-Connect the four wires direct to the ESP8266 NodeMCU like this.
+Connect the four wires directly to the ESP8266 NodeMCU like this.

 <a href="images_scd40/hardware.jpg">
 <img src="images_scd40/hardware.jpg" alt="hardware connected" height="400px"/>